 Why did the WSIB issue its RFP for Hearing Aids?

-What criteria were used to determine which manufacturers were successful in the RFP?
+What criteria were used to determine which vendors were successful in the RFP?

-The WSIB also engaged a third party consultant with expertise in the hearing aid market to make recommendations on the types of hearing aids and key features that would meet workers’ needs.
+The WSIB engaged a third-party consultant with expertise in the hearing aid market to make recommendations on the types of hearing aids and key features that would meet the needs of people with work-related hearing loss.
 The following key principles guided the RFP process:

 - A wide range of quality hearing devices

 - Improved supplier relationship management and administrative efficiencies

 - Continuous education related to emerging technologies